yoonmoonsick/dnd2024/README.md

 ## Weapon Mastery Properties

-Weapon Mastery properties are only available to characters with a feature that unlocks them, like the Weapon Mastery feature itself.
-Generally, classes and subclasses that gain Extra Attack, along with Rogues, can use these properties.
-This includes Barbarians, Rangers, College of Valor Bards, and Bladesinging Wizards.
-You can also gain these benefits as a Cleric who obtains the Blessed Strike passive at level 7, or by choosing the Weapon Master feat.
+Weapon Mastery properties are typically utilized by specific character classes.
+Generally, classes that gain extra attacks or Rogues can make use of these properties.
+However, subclasses of Monks, Artificers, or spellcasting classes like Clerics, Druids, Sorcerers, and Warlocks cannot utilize Weapon Mastery properties even if they gain extra attacks.
+If these classes wish to benefit from Weapon Mastery properties, they must select the Weapon Master feat.

 - Cleave
   - Greataxe, Halberd